patrickbwarren/qgis-survex-import/README.md

 incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include z-dimension' box is checked.
-A new vector layer created this way can then be used with Qgis2threejs for example.
+The new vector layer created this way can then be used with Qgis2threejs for example.

 Regardless of the above, features (legs or stations) in the created